LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - Current target name.
 - Active document/root, structural, or typed context name.
 - Position within the active target sequence.
-- The active context's authored heading level when it is heading-backed;
+- The active context's authored heading level when it is heading-backed.
+An unheaded context does not report an invented heading level.
+Vertical entry uses the shallowest or deepest authored level actually present, never a numeric value inferred from DOM nesting.
-  otherwise its one-based level in the canonical structural hierarchy, with the document or scoped root at level 1.
-A typed route reports the corresponding level of its underlying direct structural context rather than inventing another parent.
 - Context changes.
 - A bounded count of applicable typed contexts.
 - Boundaries and unavailable relationships.